virtualdata-cloud-i2i/streaming/README.md

-## Example 4: implement a streaming application
+## Building a streaming application

 Netflix & co, but also Whatsapp, Telegram, etc. All these are deployed in clouds, and use streaming techniques to move data from one place to another.
 Here, we will focus on [Apache Kafka](https://kafka.apache.org/), an open-source distributed event streaming platform.
 In brief, there are two roles: the producer (producing messages), and the consumer (polling messages).